rapid7/metasploit-framework/Generating-Module-Documentation.md

 ###How you can write KBs
 Generally, the person who creates the module will write the initial KB for it, but anyone can write or contribute to it.

-To write a KB, you should take a look at the sample template, module_doc_template.md, which is located in metasploit-framework/documentation/modules/markdown_doc, or take a look at any of the KBs that are already available.
+Before you write a KB, you should take a look at the sample template, module_doc_template.md, which is located in metasploit-framework/documentation/modules/markdown_doc, or take a look at any of the KBs that are already available.

-Writing a KB is pretty easy.
 To write a KB, you'll need to:

  1. Create an markdown (.md) file.
  2. Write the content.